Helping families support new mothers holistically for a healthier postpartum healing journey

 Well-intentioned partners and family members often want to help but lack the real-time awareness or data to know when or how to intervene.

-This forces the mother to take on the additional cognitive task of identifying her own needs and articulating them, which often leads to a breakdown in support and increased household tension.
+This forces the mother to take on the additional cognitive task of identifying her own needs and articulating them, which often leads to a breakdown in support.

 PROBLEM FRAMING